 Tips For Cutting The Perfect Fit

-- You don’t have to measure the canvas for the length of the boards needed for this kind of project.
-I find that laying the boards next to the canvas and using a pencil to mark the cuts is so much more accurate.
+- You don’t have to measure the canvas for the board’s length needed for this kind of project.
+I find that laying the boards next to the canvas and using a pencil to mark the cuts is more accurate.
 You will get a much better fit with this method.
 I tried both.
 Be sure to allow room for the L brackets that the canvas will float on inside the frame.
 (I’ll show you later)

 Building The Floating Frame